 For full time students, the recommended timetable for this thirty-six (36) hour degree is as follows:

-Regardless of how students arrange their courses in their first two semesters, all students will be expected to complete a research seminar, at least one historiography course, at least one major field course, and at least one minor field course by the end of their first year.
+First Year: Regardless of how students arrange their courses in their first year, all students will be expected to complete a research seminar, at least one historiography course, at least one major field course, and at least one minor field course.
 The remaining two courses will be chosen according to students’ individual program requirements and the available course offerings.

 - Early Modern England

 - Modern European Social and Women’s History

 Specific field definitions for M.A. work in Global history will be determined in consultation with the faculty advisor, subject to approval by the Director of Graduate Studies.
 Examples of what might be attempted in this field include America and the world; the Atlantic World; comparative history involving study of two or more countries, regions, or continents; energy and the environment; gender; immigration history; international relations; the Pacific Rim; the Global South; Capitalism and Labor; and race and ethnicity.
 Students may base their Global work in any of the regions where the department has faculty resources: Africa, Asia, Europe, Global South, Latin America, Modern Arab/Middle East, or the United States.
 For a detailed list of faculty research interests, please visit the Faculty Page.

 For a complete description of all program requirements and policies, please download the Graduate Student Handbook.
 The material on this website constitutes a brief introduction to the program and the application process.